tanyuqian/redco/README.md

 ## Acknowledgement

-The name of this package, *Redco*, is inspired by *Red Coast Base*, a key location in the story of Three-Body.
+The name of this package is inspired by *Red Coast Base*, a key location in the story of Three-Body.
 From Red Coast Base, humanity broadcasts its first message into the vast universe.
 We thank Cixin Liu for such a masterpiece!

 ![](images/red_coast.png)